-(Nina 2;2.6, file 13)

-This happens at the same time that children are also using root infinitives, in the ages from 2 to 3.
+(Nina 2;3.14, file 17) (Nina 2;2.6, file 13) This happens at the same time that children are also using root infinitives, in the ages from 2 to 3.
 Schütze & Wexler (1996) explored this connection and propose that in fact these phenomena arise from a common source, explaining why they happen together.

-Finiteness versus case

-They start by recalling an observation made by Loeb & Leonard (1991) that seems to indicate that children don't make these case errors when the verb form is finite.
+Child errors with subject case Syntactic assumptions about case marking Child subject case errors Default case Finiteness versus case They start by recalling an observation made by Loeb & Leonard (1991) that seems to indicate that children don't make these case errors when the verb form is finite.
 It's only with the root infinitives that case errors arise (and even then, only part of the time).
 Loeb & Leonard (1991), 7 normally developing children: